Wallace Shawn: Political activity

 Shawn voiced his support for the Palestinian people during the 2014 Gaza War.
 He has been on the advisory board of Jewish Voice for Peace.

-On October 16, 2023, Shawn spoke at a Washington D.C. rally organized by Jewish Voice for Peace and IfNotNow.
+On October 16, 2023, Shawn spoke at a Washington, D.C., rally organized by Jewish Voice for Peace and IfNotNow.
 The rally called for a ceasefire in the Gaza war and for President Joe Biden to support a ceasefire.
 Also that month, Shawn was among the artists to sign the Artists4Ceasefire campaign's open letter urging Biden to push for a ceasefire.

 In April 2024, Shawn narrated a political ad by a group of organizations opposing the American Israel Public Affairs Committee's influence in Democratic Party primaries.

 In a January 2025 interview, Shawn compared Israel to Nazi Germany, saying the Israelis were "doing evil that is just as great as what the Nazis did.
 And in some ways, it's worse, because they kind of boast about it.
 Hitler had the decency to try to keep it secret... the Israelis are almost proud of it, and it's demonically evil."

 Personal life

-Shawn's longtime companion is writer Deborah Eisenberg.
 Shawn is a Jewish atheist.
+His longtime partner is writer Deborah Eisenberg.
 As of 2012, he lived in the Chelsea neighborhood of Manhattan.